microsoft/terraform-provider-azuredevops/website/docs/r/agent_pool.html.markdown

 - `name` - (Required) The name of the agent pool.
 - `auto_provision` - (Optional) Specifies whether a queue should be automatically provisioned for each project collection.
 Defaults to `false`.
 - `pool_type` - (Optional) Specifies whether the agent pool type is Automation or Deployment.
 Defaults to `automation`.
+- `auto_update` - (Optional) Specifies whether or not agents within the pool should be automatically updated.
+Defaults to `false`.

 ## Attributes Reference